seagle0128/doom-modeline/README.md

 ;; Whether display the `lsp' state.
 Non-nil to display in mode-line.
 (setq doom-modeline-lsp t)

 ;; Whether display the GitHub notifications.
-It requires `ghub` package.
+It requires `ghub' package.
 (setq doom-modeline-github nil)

 ;; The interval of checking GitHub.